 We never even saw a line for this Starbucks, which was presumably down the spiral staircase that we didn’t venture past–far from trying to lock down the terrace to anyone who wasn’t a paying customer, Starbucks threw up welcome signs and encouraged everyone to tag their photos with #starbuckspraguecastle–talk about leaning into the inevitable, right?

 I have no doubt that they have sold some extra coffee based on getting people onto that terrace!

 Letna Beer Garden

-A park, a beer garden, and one of the best views in Prague: what more could you ask for?
+A park, a cold Czech beer, and one of the best views in Prague: what more could you ask for?

 The weather and the fact that we visited at 11:30 AM meant that this view of Prague was not as incredible as some of the others that we saw, but on a warm summer’s night with a lively crowd and a beautiful sunset, not to mention while sipping a beer in Prague, I have no doubt that this view would be one to remember.